salrashid123/golang-jwt-tpm/README.md

 ```

-Note the public keys for the tpm's handle ofcourse match
+Note the public keys for the tpm's handle ofcourse match the respective outputs above

 ```bash
 # print the public keys